AdiNarayanB/pdf2wav/README.md

 gunicorn --workers 4 --bind 0.0.0.0:5000 wsgi:app
 ```

-Adhoc Testing:
+3.Adhoc Testing:

-Navigate to the client folder.
+i) Navigate to the client folder.

-Then run the generateToken utlity from cli.py, that will get you the credentials you need to work with the API.
+ii) Then run the generateToken utlity from cli.py, that will get you the credentials you need to work with the API.
 ```
 python3.8  cli.py generatetoken --username asdf --password qwerty

 ```
 This generates a file called ```tokens.json``` .
 Make sure cli.py and tokens.json lie in the same directory.

-Now, run the pdf2wav utility, that will take a pdf path and a file path that youd want to save your transcription in.
+iii) Now, run the pdf2wav utility, that will take a pdf path and a file path that youd want to save your transcription in.

 ```
 python3.8  cli.py generatewavfrompdf --pdffilepath /home/adithya/Desktop/AdithyaNarayan-6.pdf --wavfilesavepath /home/adithya/testRecordingFINAL.wav